natej2010/spotify_service/README.md

-# Apple Music Service
+# Spotify Service
-Service for communicating with Apple Music API
+Service for communicating with Spotify API